-Should I use Google Search Console to find broken links on my website?
+Google Search Console reports inbound broken links

 Google Search Console's Indexing Report shows broken inbound links, which are links towards a page on your website.
 For example, if a blogger writes a review of your product and includes a link to the product page on your website, that would be an inbound link.
 If you delete that product page—for example, because you are no longer selling that specific item, the link pointing to the page will break.
 Google Search Console cares about broken inbound links because people might still be sending traffic to that broken page, so it affects the search engine experience.
 The best way to fix inbound broken links is by redirecting the link from the old, deleted page to a new, active page.
 For example, if you no longer offer apples, you can redirect the page about apples to a more general page about fruit in general.